 The Center for Democracy & Technology is disappointed that CISPA passed the House in what it calls a "flawed form" under a "flawed process."
 CDT worked with the House Intelligence Committee to develop amendments to narrow some of the bill's definitions and to limit its scope.
 Some of those amendments were adopted, leaving the bill better for privacy and civil liberties than it was in its original form.

-"However, we are also disappointed that House leadership chose to block amendments on two core issues we had long identified -- the flow of information from the private sector directly to [the National Security Agency] and the use of that information for national purposes unrelated to cybersecurity," the CDT said in a statement.
+"However, we are also disappointed that House leadership chose to block amendments on two core issues we had long identified -- the flow of information from the private sector directly to [the National Security Agency] and the use of that information for national security purposes unrelated to cybersecurity," the CDT said in a statement.

 Reps.
 Bennie Thompson, D-Miss., Jan Schakowsky, D-Ill., and Zoe Lofgren, D-Calif., "wrote amendments to address those issues, but the leadership did not allow votes on those amendments," the CDT said.
 "Such momentous issues deserved a vote of the full House.
 We intend to press these issues when the Senate takes up its cybersecurity legislation."